-The thickness of eggshell fragments from the hatched eggs have been measured and added to the long-term trend analysis (based on Falk et al. 2006), showing the continued improvement in shell thickness (figure 4) although it is yet not back to normal.
-A more comprehensive reanalysis is underway.
+The thickness of eggshell fragments from the hatched eggs have been measured and added to the long-term trend analysis (based on Falk et al. 2006), showing the continued improvement in shell thickness (Fig. 4) although it is yet not back to normal.
+A more comprehensive reanalysis is now available.7